News & Announcements

 Announcements are short messages broadcast by Dime Software to all tenants.
 Typical use cases include:

-Each card shows the title, the publication date, and a body rendered as Markdown - links, lists, and emphasis all work.
-When there are no active announcements, the section simply shows a short placeholder line.
+Each card shows the title, the publication date, and a body rendered as Markdown, so links, lists, and emphasis all work.
+When there are no active announcements, the section shows a short placeholder line.

 Releases

 The Releases section is a vertical timeline of recent Dime.Scheduler product releases.
-The newest entry is highlighted with a coloured dot; older entries are grouped under a year pill so it's easy to scan back in time.
+The newest entry is highlighted with a coloured dot, and older entries are grouped under a year pill so you can scan back in time.

 Every release card shows:

 By default the page shows the six most recent releases.
-Click Show earlier releases at the bottom to expand the timeline back to the start of recorded history.
+To see the full history, click Show earlier releases at the bottom.

 Errors

 If either section fails to load (for example, when the news service is temporarily unreachable), a red error banner appears in place of that section's content.
-The other section continues to render normally, so a hiccup in the announcements feed never blocks the release timeline.
+The other section keeps rendering normally, so a problem with the announcements feed never blocks the release timeline.
 Refresh the page once connectivity is restored.